When buying an ionic air purifier (also known as an air ionizer) it’s natural for you to question if these products are safe to be around.

 For example, if you go with any of the best ionizer air purifier models, you have zero ionic air purifier dangers to worry about in regards to your health.

-To help you understand why those two points above are so important and what makes an air ionizer bad for health, you’ll want to read the next two sections.
+To help you understand why the information above is so important and what can make an air ionizer bad for health, you’ll want to read the next two sections.

 The first part goes over a recent mishap in the ionizer industry.